woodmtaylor/linux-kernel-projects/README.md

 # Linux Kernel and Operating Systems Internals

-A comprehensive series of Linux kernel programming projects demonstrating memory management, system calls, multithreading, and block I/O operations on Linux v6.10.
+A series of Linux kernel programming projects demonstrating memory management, system calls, multithreading, and block I/O operations on Linux v6.10.

 ## Table of Contents